 The parties make hard decisions about what they truly need before they can resolve the conflict and decide what other issues can be compromised.
 Mediation can be a place where creative thinking can result in a way toward settlement that wasn’t considered before.
-Both parties can map out alternate routes to where everyone can reach their goals while leaving litigation behind.
+Both parties can map out alternate routes to a place where everyone reaches their goals while leaving litigation behind.

 If you’re involved in litigation just out of vengeance and a desire to inflict pain on someone you think wronged you, mediation isn’t for you.
-It requires thoughtful people willing to compromise and who see the value of their time and money accomplishing worthwhile and positive things.
-Using the court system to try to settle scores isn’t one of them.
+It requires thoughtful people willing to compromise who see the value of their time and money accomplishing worthwhile and positive things.

-Larry Church helps parties by using common sense in combination with the skills learned over the course of his legal career to help craft cost-effective and appropriate resolutions of disputes.
-Over the years he’s seen trial after trial, dispute after dispute, and he understands that mediation can be a much better way for all parties involved to end the conflict and get on with their lives.
+Most private mediators in civil cases are lawyers with special mediation training and experience.
+Attorney Larry Church, Dana Eberle-Peay, Jason Lopp, and Gary Banet have helped parties by using common sense in combination with the skills learned over the course of their legal careers to help craft cost-effective and appropriate resolutions of disputes.
+Over the years, they have seen trial after trial, dispute after dispute, and understand that mediation can be a much better way for all parties involved to end the conflict and get on with their lives.

 Larry likes to say his job is to take the parties from trying to “compare apples to oranges” to a place where they can begin to “just compare apples” and determine the best possible settlement.
 This process takes compromise and patience, but it works as long as all sides come to the table with an earnest desire to resolve their issues.

-If you find yourself fed up and stressed out because of the litigation process and you need help to resolve your dispute, give Larry a call.
-Typically, he can schedule a mediation session quickly and will work tirelessly to help you reach an appropriate resolution that allows both parties to move on.
+If you find yourself fed up and stressed out because of the litigation process and you need help to resolve your dispute, give our mediation attorneys a call at (812) 725-8224.
+Typically, we can schedule a mediation session quickly and will work tirelessly to help you reach an appropriate resolution that allows both parties to relax and move on.